CyberInt/redux-reuse/README.md

   reducer,
   handlers: {
-    [actionType: string] => (state: any, action: Object) => any }
+    [actionType: string] => (state: any, action: Object) => any },
+  propagate: ?boolean = true
 ): reducer
 ```

 Extends a reducer with additional action handlers.
 It means that new reducer will be returned,
 which wraps the original one and once an action with one of specified action types occurs,
-the appropriate handler will be executed first and the result will be passed on to the original reducer.
+the appropriate handler will be executed first and then based on `propagate` argument the result
+will or will not be passed on to the original reducer.

 In other words `extendReducer()` *extends* the existent reducer with some logic, which will be performed
 on specified actions.
 With `extendReducer()` it is pretty easy to write composable